 10.)
 Texas A&M University

-The number of agribusiness degrees are offered fully online by Texas A&M University.
+A number of agribusiness degrees are offered fully online by Texas A&M University.
 Though some are more clear cut segues into the business sides of agribusiness roles, all could help advance careers in agriculture.
 Online agriculture degrees offered by TAMU include masters in agricultural development, agricultural education, agricultural systems management, food engineering and food technology, natural resource development, and plant and poultry breeding.
-The agricultural development degree is potentially the most agribusiness centered, and seeks to prepare students for leadership roles in agricultural fields.
-The degree does not require a thesis, though does require a hands-on internship of 3-6 months in length, and the submission of a professional caliber paper.
+The agricultural development degree is potentially the most agribusiness centered and seeks to prepare students for leadership roles in agricultural fields.
+The degree does not require a thesis, though does require a hands-on internship of 3-6 months in length and the submission of a professional caliber paper.
 TAMU’s agricultural development program is the 9th most affordable of those surveyed for our ranking.

 - Estimated Tuition Per Credit Hour (Out-of-state): $823